About us

 Every Life Molecular Imaging representative (including company personnel and agents) has a duty to report any actual or suspected violations of any laws, regulations, government healthcare program requirements, internal policies and procedures, or inappropriate actions.

-Employees, customers, business partners, and third parties may make report concerns either via calling one of the following toll-free call numbers:
+Employees, customers, business partners, and third parties may make report concerns by contacting the Life Healthcare Ethics Office at ethicsoffice@life.co.za

-All reports submitted to the Integrity Line are handled by a third-party and treated with discretion.
+All reports submitted to the Integrity Line are handled with discretion.
 LMI does not tolerate any form of retaliation against individuals who report any suspected improper, unethical or illegal conduct.

 We at LMI also engage with our various suppliers around the world to ensure they comply with the general principles of LMI’s Supplier Code of Conduct.